nitayneeman/vscode-package-manager-detector/README.md

 - **Real-time Updates**: Watches for changes to lock files and `package.json`

 ### Status Bar Display
-Shows the detected package manager in the status bar with color-coded text:
+Shows the detected package manager in the status bar with color-coded text (all lowercase):
 - **npm** - Red (`#CB3837`)
 - **yarn** - Blue (`#2C8EBB`)
 - **pnpm** - Orange (`#F9AD00`)